santoshpaudel1/Disaster-Response-Pipeline/disaster-response-pipeline-project/disaster_response_pipeline_project/README.md

 File Descriptions:

-    ETL Pipeline Preparation.ipynb: Notebook experiment for the ETL pipelines ML Pipeline Preparation.ipynb: Notebook experiment for the machine learning pipelines data/process_data.py: The ETL pipeline used to process data in preparation for model building. models/train_classifier.py: The Machine Learning pipeline used to fit, tune, evaluate, and export the model to a Python pickle app/templates/~.html: HTML pages for the web app. run.py: Start the Python server for the web app and prepare visualizations.
+    Keyperformance_Ind.ipynb: Notebook experiment for analyzing the data set to identify the key points that affects the prediction model.
+    Main_Model.ipynb:     Keyperformance_Ind.ipynb: Notebook experiment for  step by step for building a machine learning algorith for the prediction of loan defaulters based on certain variables    present in the dataset.

 ### Instructions: